mdlndr/ESD_thermotrace/README.md

 *Method*

-First, the least significant dissimilarity *Dcrit* for the available sample size *k* is calculated analitically with Equation 3 of the manuscript.
+First, the least significant dissimilarity *Dcrit* for the available sample size *k* is calculated analytically with Equation 3 of the manuscript.
 Then, a large number of n=*k* distributions are drawn from the pool of observed grain-ages (applying the mean analytical uncertainty to all ages).
 The fraction of distributions that is more dissimilar to *Euni* than *Dcrit* represents the confidence level allowed by the sample size.
-The same operation is also repeated for a range of sample sizes (20<*k*<130), in order to estimate how the confidence level would benefit from an increase in sample size (if the observed distribution and associated uncertainty remained identical despite the changing sample saize).
+The same operation is also repeated for a range of sample sizes (20<*k*<130), in order to estimate how the confidence level would benefit from an increase in sample size (if the observed distribution and associated uncertainty remained identical despite the changing sample size).
-To calculate the statistical confidence of discerning the tested erosion hypotheses, the same approach is applied.
+To calculate the statistical power of discerning the tested erosion hypotheses, the same approach is applied.
 In this case, however, the software draws a number of distributions from each erosion scenario, instead of from the observed grain-ages.

 **6) Evaluate which of the erosion scenarios produces distributions that are least dissimilar to the observed detrital distribution**